 Networking stack hooks¶

-When a master netdev is used with DSA, a small hook is placed in the
+When a conduit netdev is used with DSA, a small hook is placed in the

 networking stack is in order to have the DSA subsystem process the Ethernet